Kovah/Taboo-Data/README.md

 yarn add taboo-data
 ```

-Taboo-Data provides helper classes you can use to quickly import the data into your
-application.
-Here are examples on how to implement them.
+Here's an example on how to use the package with Javascript:

-**JavaScript**

 ```javascript
 import TabooData from 'taboo-data';